plomgrading/plom/doc/source/identifying_papers.rst

 2. Optionally, adjust the top/bottom crop values, either manually or by clicking "Select interactively".
 3. Click "Recognize digits in IDs" which starts a background job.
    Click "Refresh" to update the output window.
-4. Click "Run LAP Solver".
+4. Click "Run matching tools".
 This currently blocks and might take a few seconds (say 3 seconds for 1000 papers).
-5. Click "Refresh Prediction list" to update the table view.
+5. Click "Refresh prediction list" to update the table view.

 .. caution::